 How we use sensitive personal information

-The provision of our services to you may also require us to process special categories of personal data (including data relating to racial or ethnic origin, political opinions, religious beliefs, trade union membership, health and sexual life) and / or data relating to criminal convictions and offences.
+The provision of our services to you or the operation of a contract with you may also require us to process special categories of personal data (including data relating to racial or ethnic origin, political opinions, religious beliefs, trade union membership, health and sexual life) and / or data relating to criminal convictions and offences.
 Such special category data is subject to additional protection.
-We may only process such personal data with your explicit consent or the processing is necessary for the establishment, exercise or defence of legal claims, or for reasons of substantial public interest or where you have made such data public.
+We may only process such personal data with your explicit consent or the processing is necessary for the establishment, exercise or defence of legal claims, or for reasons of substantial public interest or where you have made such data public or where processing is necessary for the purposes of carrying out the obligations and exercising specific rights we or you may have in the field of employment and social security and social protection law.

 In addition to our own staff we may share your data with third parties who process your data on our behalf, when required by law to do so, where it is necessary to administer the commercial relationship with you or where we have another legitimate interest in doing so.